-The present Members of Committee are - Mr. Ajit Thomas, Non-Executive Director, Mr.A.D.
+The present Members of Committee are - Mr. Ajit Thomas, Non-Executive Director, Mr. A.D.
 Bopana and Mr.F.S.
-Mohan Eddy are the non-executive independent directors of the Company.
+Mohan Eddy are the Non-Executive Independent Directors of the Company.
 Mr. A.D.Bopana is the Chairman of the Nomination & Remuneration Committee.

-The Nomination and Remuneration committee met once during the financial year 2019-20 on 13th February 2020.
+The Nomination and Remuneration committee met twice during the financial year 2020-2021 on 30th July 2020 & 21st January 2021.
 The necessary quorum was present for the meeting.
-On 13th February 2020, the committee met to evaluate the performance of every Director.
+The performance of every Director was evaluated in the meeting held on 21st January 2021.
 The composition of the Committee during the financial year and the details of the meetings held and attended by the members are as under:

-Name Non-Executive / Independent Number of Meetings held & attended Mr.A.D.Bopana Non-Executive, Independent 1 Mr. Ajit Thomas Non-Executive 1 Mr. F.S.Mohan Eddy Non-Executive Independent 1
+Name Non-Executive / Independent Number of Meetings held & attended Mr.A.D.Bopana Non-Executive Independent Director 2 Mr. Ajit Thomas Non-Executive Non-Independent Director 2 Mr. F.S.Mohan Eddy Non-Executive Independent Director 2